 Animals can’t vote or lobby their government representatives, but you can.
 This election, find out where candidates and their party stand on captive wildlife issues in Ontario.

 In April 2022, World Animal Protection sent a survey to Ontario’s four main political parties about captive wildlife issues in the province.

 Read the party responses and their platform commitments to see where they stand on issues such as roadside zoos and exotic pets.
-When MPPs or candidates come to your door, make sure you ask them how they will help prioritize these issues.
+When candidates come to your door, make sure you ask them how they will help prioritize these issues.

 Is animal welfare an important issue to Ontarians?

 A 2022 Nanos poll commissioned by World Animal Protection found that a majority of Ontarians would like to see the Province take action on captive wildlife issues.